zoracreates/fictionalcolor/src/blog/why-I-left-harvard-and-became-a-ux-research-specialist.md

 date: 2022-06-03
 description: A reflection about switching jobs to grow my career
 ---
 Three years ago, I did a talk with my friend Katie Langerman about being a UX Generalist.
 At the time we used the word “hybrid” to mean wearing multiple hats at work.
-Oh how the times have changed in just two years.
+Oh how the times have changed.

 In 2019 I had just started working full-time at Harvard, and my work involved anything from running usability studies, to leading design workshops, to wireframing, and even programming.
 And for a time, I loved my work, but I reached a point where something was missing.